NITHISH74/ODD2023-DataScience-Ex-03/README.md

 ![image](https://github.com/NITHISH74/ODD2023-DataScience-Ex-03/assets/94164665/0ef2ae1a-b0b0-4565-bb84-a93f6f6ef80a)

 ## Result:
-Hence the univariate analysis is verified.
+Hence the given CSV File was verified successfully with the help of the Univariate Analysis technique.